 There are two types of hemophilia — hemophilia A and hemophilia B. Each is caused by a deficiency of a particular clotting factor.
 People with hemophilia A are lacking factor VIII (8), and people with hemophilia B lack factor IX (9).
 Both types of hemophilia are inherited (passed down) in the same way and have similar symptoms.

 Females are usually carriers of the gene because even if one X chromosome is affected by the hemophilia gene, the other still works properly.
-Carriers won’t experience symptoms, but they can pass their affected X chromosome to their children.
+Carriers often do not experience symptoms, but they can pass their affected X chromosome to their children.

 Rarely, one of a woman’s two X chromosomes can become randomly inactivated, according to the World Federation of Hemophilia.
 This process is known as lyonization.
 If the single functional X chromosome carries the hemophilia gene, the disorder will develop.